-This last year has been a year like no other; sadly, we have seen family and friends die or become affected by COVID 19.
-No one of our generations have ever faced a pandemic like the one we are just coming out of; thus, no one knew how to fight it and stop its deadly wave across our country.
+This last year has been like no other; sadly, we have seen family and friends die or become affected by COVID-19.
+No one of our generations has ever faced a pandemic like the one we are just coming out of; thus, no one knew how to fight it and stop its deadly wave across our country.
 As a Christian, I first felt afraid.
 However, I knew it was vital to keep Salford Food Parcels going because many people struggled due to isolation, lack of work or were now on furlough.
-So, I prayed because my husband and I are both over 70 years old; we are part of the vulnerable group that COVID 19 was attacking without mercy.
+So, I prayed because my husband and I are both over 70 years old; we are part of the vulnerable group that COVID-19 attacked without mercy.

-I prayed that my Father God would keep my husband and me safe from COVID19 as we continued to provide the food needed by those in food poverty.
-However, I was scared because if we caught COVID19, it would have killed us or put us in the hospital, mainly because our age meant we are both in a vulnerable group.
-I was also scared for our volunteers because they kindly dedicate themselves to helping us throughout the pandemic; thus, I drew upon my Christian faith and prayed for them too to be kept safe from COVID19.
+I prayed that my Father God would keep my husband and me safe from COVID-19 as we continued providing food for those in poverty needed.
+However, I was scared because if we caught COVID-19, it would have killed us or put us in the hospital, mainly because our age meant we were both in a vulnerable group.
+I was also scared for our volunteers because they kindly dedicated themselves to helping us throughout the pandemic, so I drew upon my Christian faith and prayed for them to be kept safe from COVID-19.

-My faith in God gave us additional funds in grants to buy more food than ever before.
+My Christian faith brought additional funds from grants to buy more food.

-The miracle of volunteers and a baby inspiring women to join together and knit for them.
+The miracle of volunteers and a baby inspired women to join together and knit.

 Now, our beautiful little boy is one year old, and he’s made enormous progress.
-He is a happy little boy who has come through so much, but always with a smile; he is a true God’s miracle, and I thank God every day for keeping him and his family safe.
+He is a happy little boy who has come through so much, but always with a smile.
+He is a true God miracle, and I thank God daily for keeping him and his family safe.

 Our young volunteers give me hope for the future.